The Pensions Regulator’s responsibilities

 The Pensions Regulator (TPR) is responsible for protecting the benefits of members of workplace pension schemes and improving understanding of how work-based pension schemes can be administered effectively.

-The Pensions Act 2008 introduced pensions Auto-Enrolment, meaning that most employees must be automatically enrolled into an employer pension scheme, and employers must contribute to employee pensions.
+The Pensions Act 2008 introduced Auto Enrolment, meaning that most employees must be automatically enrolled into an employer pension scheme, and employers must contribute to employee pensions.
 The Pensions Regulator is now responsible for making sure employers are complying with these duties.

 The powers of the Pensions Regulator